 Mark Hocknell is often asked to be a speaker at various events and conference.
 At the LGPro Conference Mark was asked to speak on the topic of making performance measures more meaningful in the customer context.
 Mark delivered a keynote presentation and participated in the Q&A session.

 Local Government Professionals group invited me to speak at their Customer Service Conference in Melbourne, with the theme of the being ‘maximising Customer Experience’.

-Having consulted with a few Local Government organisations over the last few years I was pretty sure what they were looking for.
-A couple of calls with the organisers confirmed that councils were frustrated with the current KPIs the had – mainly because they were taking the seemingly easier data driven route, which was to measure the data they had.
-These measures typically end up being ‘counts'” of thing that you do.
+Having consulted with a few Local Government organisations over the last few years, I was pretty sure what they were looking for.
+A couple of calls with the organisers confirmed that councils were frustrated with the current KPIs the had.
+Mainly, they were taking the seemingly easier data driven route.
+Which is to use the existing data as measures.
+These measures typically end up being ‘counts’ of things that you do.